Wotwine best value wines of the week – w/c 1st April 2019

 Busy schedules meant the Panel was only able to get together for one tasting session this week but they nonetheless managed to unearth some good buys across the price range.

-Wines at under £5.00 per bottle are likely to simple but we look for something solidly-made, free of any obvious faults with some characteristics of the grape variety.
+Wines at under £5.00 per bottle are likely to be simple but we look for something solidly-made, free of any obvious faults with some characteristics of the grape variety.
 Unlike last week, we have found a wine at under £5.00 which offers genuine value and is more than drinkable.
 One word of warning though: it is packaged in clear glass and therefore vulnerable to what is known as “light strike”, where exposure to UV can cause a wine to taste and smell of what is variously described as vegetal, cauliflower or old dishwater.
 Wotwine tip: for anything in clear glass, take a bottle from the back of the shelf, where it is less likely to have been affected.

 Stoneberg Semillon Sauvignon Blanc